 Kelly received an MSc in Nonprofit Management from The New School and a BA from Colby College.
 A native Texan, Kelly has traveled extensively around the world and lived in Israel for many years.
 She lives on the Upper West Side of Manhattan and is a member of Stephen Wise Free Synagogue.

-Danielle Schmelkin is Chief Information Officer for Madewell, a premium denim brand for women and men.
-Prior to Madewell, Danielle was the Head of IT for Coach, part of the Tapestry family of global brands.
+Danielle Schmelkin is Chief Information Officer for J.Crew Group, encompassing J. Crew, crewcuts and Madewell brands.
+Prior to J.Crew, Danielle was the Head of IT for Coach, part of the Tapestry family of global brands.
 She previously held leadership positions at Barnes & Noble, Campbell Soup Company, and Pepperidge Farm with additional experience at PepsiCo and Andersen Consulting.
 Born and raised in New York, she is a graduate of Cornell University.

 Danielle brings her background in Information and Technology to the Eisner and Crane Lake Camp community and enjoys working to ensure that our ECL campers and wider community continue to be nurtured in an open and inclusive environment that allows them to grow and challenge themselves.

 She is a member of the Society for Information Management and also serves as a mentor to women looking to develop their skills and grow their careers in the fields of STEM.
 Danielle and her wife, Mary, have 3 children who all attend Crane Lake Camp.
 They are members of Temple Israel in Westport, CT.
 They discovered the magical Crane Lake Community through friends and clergy at Central Synagogue in New York, NY and are so thankful to be part of these amazing communities.

 Rachel has had a career in asset and wealth management for over two decades and is currently a Managing Director at Goldman Sachs Personal Financial Management.